Magnifying Networks for Images with Billions of Pixels: Magnifying Networks

 \paragraph{Spatial Transformer.} A STN consists of three parts; a localization network, a grid generator, and a sampler~\cite{JadeSimoZissKavu2015}.

-The \emph{localization network} is typically a FCNN or a recurrent neural network~\cite{SondSondMaalWint2015}, and its role is to output the parameters of a spatial transformation.
-With scalability in mind, this approach was too prohibitive (GPU VRAM-wise) for MagNet as for each ST there would have been a large amount of extra parameters that needed to be optimized.
+The \emph{localization network} is typically a FCNN or a recurrent neural network~\cite{SondSondMaalWint2015} that receives an input from a CNN, and its role is to output the parameters of a spatial transformation.
+With scalability in mind, either options were too prohibitive (GPU VRAM-wise) for MagNet as for each ST there would have been a large amount of parameters that needed to be optimized.

-Instead, MagNet utilizes a spatial sparsemax at the last convolutional layer whose output can be used to infer the affine transformation parameters ($s$, $t_x$, $t_y$) directly (more information in Appendix).
-Note how the output of sparsemax has a $56 \times 56$ resolution and can therefore be thought as a mask highlighting the regions of interest of the input image.
+Instead, MagNets utilizes a spatial sparsemax at the last convolutional layer whose output can be used to infer the affine transformation parameters ($s$, $t_x$, $t_y$) directly.
+In particular, the dimensions of the output of the last convolutional layer are the same as the input image, i.e.\ in our case $56 \times 56$ pixels.
+Therefore, the output can be thought as a probability mass function, for which following the spatial sparsemax operation, the expected value translates to the scaling parameter ($s$), and expected $L2$ operation over both the x--axis and y--axis corresponds to the translation parameters ($t_x$, $t_y$).
+More information in provided in the Appendix.

 Given the transformation parameters $s$ for isotropic scaling and $t_x$, $t_y$ for translation on each axis, we further constrain the parameters accordingly:

 for spatial (affine) transformation $\theta$,